-I went back into the beauty business, but not to do hair.
-I owned and managed a luxury spa and twenty-five employees for several years, then I lost everything in the fallout after the 2008 economic crash.
-A luxury business in a tourist town was not destined to survive the downturn.
+I went back into the beauty business, owning and managing a luxury spa and twenty-five employees for several years.
+I lost everything in the fallout after the 2008 economic crash; a luxury business in a tourist town was not destined to survive the downturn.

 I worked with a mentor for three years while earning my copy editing certification from the University of California, Berkeley.
 I started my editing career in 2010 freelancing for Elsevier, a global Dutch publishing company specializing in scientific, technical, and medical content.

 I then freelanced for Quest Publishing, Indiana University Press, White Cloud Press, and Blackstone Audio’s print division.
 Now most of my work is developmental and copy editing for independent authors, although I accept the occasional project for publishing companies.
 I specialize in nonfiction, yet I still enjoy editing the occasional work of fiction.